Skip to navigation Skip to content

 • On the IPPRE screen:

-• the system will automatically 'S'elect the most appropriate type of issue payment (i.e., 'Early Payment from current Pay Period' and the Default Destination will be direct credit
+• the system will automatically 'S'elect the most appropriate type of issue payment (such as, 'Early Payment from current Pay Period') and the destination will default to direct credit

-• Update the Default Destination field to 'New Payments Platform (NPP)' and select Continue
+• Update the Default Destination field to 'New Payments Platform (NPP)' or ‘Real Time Gross Settlement (RTGS)’ (as available)

 • The Issue Future Payment (IFP) screen will display